algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ##### A.3 Data Usage

 Works in one-way unless you store it.
-Bubble can display theses external data directly, but:
+Bubble can display these external data directly, but:

 - You **can’t use** native filtering/searching on external data like you can using bubble's database.